 Aspect Grade 1 (Minor) Grade 2 (More Serious) Grade 3 (Dangerous or Potentially Dangerous) 1.
-Rules/Checks This includes the door, mirrors, seat, and seatbelt, head restraint adjustments as per the Preamble, and helmet and protective gear adjustment for motorcyclists.
+Rules/Checks This includes the door, mirrors, seat, seatbelt, head restraint adjustments as per the Preamble, it also includes Technical Checks, Hand Signals, helmet and protective gear adjustment for motorcyclists.
 A Question not answered or incorrectly answered/ or deficient check.
 3 or more questions not answered or incorrectly answered or deficient checks.
 A maximum of 1 fault may be recorded.
 Not applicable.
 2. Position Slight infringement of Position on the straight, on bends, in traffic lanes, at cross junctions, at roundabouts, turning right, turning left, stopping, following traffic, or weaving slightly.
 Incorrect position on the straight, on bends, in traffic lanes, at cross junctions, at roundabouts, turning right, turning left, stopping, following traffic, more serious weaving.
 Dangerous or potentially dangerous incorrect position on the straight, on bends, in traffic lanes, at cross junctions, at roundabouts, turning right, turning left, stopping, following traffic.
 Weaving dangerously.
 3. Observations Slight infringement when taking observation.
 Not taking proper observation.
 Dangerous/potentially dangerous lack of observation.
-4. React to Hazards Inadequate reaction to hazards.
+4. React to Hazards / Anticipate Others Inadequate reaction to hazards.
+Inadequate anticipation.
 Not reacting properly to hazards.
+Not anticipating correctly.
 Failure to react to hazards.
-4a.
-Anticipation.
-Inadequate action to a situation.
-Not taking the appropriate action.
-Failure to act to a situation.
+Failure to anticipate.
 5. Mirrors Slight misuse of mirrors.
 Not using mirrors as and when required.
 Not applicable when on the straight, or on 'B' car tests.
 Can apply to all HGV's and to category 'B' type vans and pickups, where direct observations could not be taken via the windows.
-Includes 'EB'.
+Includes 'BE'.

 6. Clearance Slight infringement when passing by a pedestrian, cyclist, stationary vehicle, other traffic, or object.
 Allowing insufficient clearance to a pedestrian, cyclist, stationary vehicle, other traffic, or object.
-Driving dangerously close to a pedestrian, cyclist, stationary vehicle, other traffic, or object.
+Driving dangerously close to a pedestrian, cyclist, stationary vehicle, other traffic, or object. --- -- ---

-Aspect Grade 1 (Minor) Grade 2 (More Serious) Grade 3 (Dangerous or Potentially Dangerous) 6.
+Grade 1 (Minor) Grade 2 (More Serious) Grade 3 (Dangerous or Potentially Dangerous) 6.
 Overtake Safely Overtaking near a hill, bend, or a narrow road.
 Allowing too much clearance.
 Overtaking close to a hill, bend, narrow road, or junction.
 Allowing excessive clearance.
 Moving in too soon.
 Overtaking dangerously close to a hill, bend, or on a narrow road.
 Overtaking while being overtaken.
 Dangerously cutting in.
 7. Signals Slight misuse of signal.
-Incorrect hand signal.
 Not giving correct signal in good time.
 Not cancelling a signal in good time.
-3 or more incorrect hand signals.
 Beckoning to other road users.
 Beckoning dangerously to other road users.
 7.Misleading Signal (Only applies where other road users are involved) Slight misuse.
 Misleading signal.
 Having a left signal on when turning right.
 Having a right signal on when turning left.
 Having a left signal on when approaching a roundabout and intending to take the 2nd or subsequent exit.
-8. Motorcycles Slight inability.
-Serious inability Dangerously incompetent.
-9. Courtesy Slight infringement.
+8. Courtesy Slight infringement.
 Serious infringement.
 Not applicable.

-10. Alighting Slight infringement.
+9. Alighting Slight infringement.
 Serious infringement.
 Dangerous infringement.
+10. Motorcycles Slight inability.
+Serious inability Dangerously incompetent.
 11. Progress Slight inability / unwillingness to make progress.
 Inadequate progress including at traffic lights.
 Causing obstruction.
 Unnecessary delay or causing severe obstruction at traffic lights.
-11. Progress at traffic lights.
-Applicant Car behind the stopping line.
-Full green traffic light .Driver stays behind lineno available gaps in traffic .Green arrow for right turn comes on with full green light.
-Driver makes turn.
-Inadequate progress at traffic lights.
-1 Grade 2 fault.